TheraForge/OTFToolBox/README.md

-# OTFToolBox 1.0.0-beta for iOS
+# OTFToolBox 1.0.1-beta for iOS

 TheraForge ToolBox (*OTFToolBox*) is an open software development kit (SDK) for rapid application development (RAD) of digital health solutions running on Apple iOS.

 It comprises a set of iOS frameworks for students, researchers and professional developers, designed to accelerate rapid prototyping of digital health applications.

 OTFToolbox includes support for persistent secure local storage with cloud synchronization and *offline-first capabilities*, digital health UI/UX components synchronized with data changes, support for powerful app templating and styling, REST API support to connect to TheraForge's secure CloudBox service, AppleWatch support, wearable device support as health data sources, and much more.

+## Change Log
+* Release 1.0.0-beta: First beta release of the framework
+* Release 1.0.1-beta: Removed warnings and made various other improvements in the sub-frameworks.
+Verified support for Xcode 13.3.
+Improved dependency diagram and formatting in the Readme

 # Table of Contents
 * [Overview](#Overview)